-The Lomada mine was closed in May 2016 while production from the ongoing leaching continues, though at a reduced output.
-Given that the ore from the Lomada open pit mine was originally placed on the heap leach pad without crushing, the Company decided to return to Lomada to reprocess this ore.
+The Lomada mine, located in the western part of the province of Santa Cruz, was closed in May 2016 while production from the ongoing leaching continues, though at a reduced output.
+Given that the mineralized material from the Lomada open pit mine was originally placed on the heap leach pad without crushing, the Company decided to return to Lomada to reprocess this mineralized material.
 However, in mid-February 2019 the Company took the decision to cease operations and proceed with the closure of Lomada.
 During the year ended December 31, 2020, the Company was working on re-handling material of leach pad to regenerate the solution percolation and generate new channels of circulation of solution.

-The Company has prepared an update to the closure plan presented and approved by the provincial authorities in 2017.
+The Company has prepared an update to the closure plan presented to and approved by the provincial authorities in 2017.
 The Company received the final approval in November 2019 and started with the work of remediation at the end of 2019.
 The work on the remediation had been halted due to the COVID-19 pandemic.
-On October 8, 2020, the Company announced that it had received a preliminary Environmental Permit ("Permit") for a restart of mining and new leaching operations at its Lomada de Leiva mine in the western part of the Santa Cruz Province of Argentina.
+On October 8, 2020, the Company announced that it had received a preliminary Environmental Permit ("Permit") for a restart of mining and new leaching operations at Lomada.
 Patagonia applied for the Permit in August 2020.
-The Company has reclamation and remediation obligations for the Lomada de Leiva Project of \$3.10 million as of December 31, 2020.
+The Company has reclamation and remediation obligations for Lomada of \$3.18 million as of March 31, 2021.

-Following receipt of a preliminary permit, the Company restarted mining operations at Lomada de Leiva which was previously closed in February 2019.
+Following receipt of a preliminary permit in October 2020, the Company restarted operations at Lomada.
 The Company expects to continue residual production from fresh material placed on the heap leach pad.

-On March 9, 2021, the Company announced that it had received a definitive environmental permit for Lomada de Leiva.
+On March 9, 2021, the Company announced that it had received a definitive environmental permit for Lomada.